JavaGT/wearetheuniversity.org/source/blog/2011/10/06/staff-say-they-will-defend-uc-for-cantabrians.md

 spin a story of 'there is no alternative' to cuts.
-The government has held, then cut, spending when a more generous programme was affordable and could have held down unemployment and prevented stagnation. </p>
+The government has held, then cut, spending when a more generous programme was affordable and could have held down unemployment and prevented stagnation.<p>

 <p>Dr Rosenberg says
-delays in rebuilding Christchurch and further turmoil overseas are now looking likely. </p>
+delays in rebuilding Christchurch and further turmoil overseas are now looking likely.<p>

 <p>"The government will try
 to spin the same story: these are beyond its control; the